RebellionWebdesign/tasker/README.md

 ## FUTURE IMPROVEMENTS

-- *Make the app save ts data to a database.* Currently the app makes its state persistent by saving task entries to the browsers local storage.
-While this works it doesnt allow for date being synced to different devices.
+- *Make the app save its data to a database.* Currently the app makes its state persistent by saving task entries to the browsers local storage.
+While this works it doesnt allow for data being synced to different devices.
 This means that each used browser holds different data in its local storage.
 - Even if I think I have improved on this I still need to make better commit messages.
 - *Give the app the ability to edit the task name*.
 Currently if you have a typo you need to delete the complete task and start over again.
 - Include a check if the set deadline has already passed to give the user a notification if a task is late.
-- *Bring the greeter back.* Initially the app had a greeter which explains what to do to the user.
-While the interface is fairly easy to understand, a greeter would be a great addition to the user experience.
+-

 ## CREDITS